-The static sag should be as close as possible to 35 mm.
+The static sag should be as close as possible to 33 mm (250 SX-F) or 35 mm (450 SX-F).
 Deviations of more than 2 mm can strongly influence the motorcycle's performance.
+Procedure:

 - Jack up the motorcycle until the rear wheel no longer touches the ground. - Measure the vertical distance between the rear wheel axle and a fixed point (e.g. a mark on the side cover) and write it down as dimension A. - Place the motorcycle on the ground again. - Ask a helper to hold the motorcycle in vertical position. - Measure the distance between the rear axle and the fixed point again to establish dimension B. - The static sag is the difference between dimensions A and B.